DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 This document has no IANA actions.

-# Appendix 1: The Box-XChaChaPoly algorithm
+# Appendix 1: The Box-XChaChaPoly Algorithm

 The `Box-XChaChaPoly` algorithm combines the `X25519` {{!RFC7748}} key exchange mechanism with a variant of the ChaCha20-Poly1305 constrution defined in {{!RFC8439}}.